duanemalcolm/morphic/doc/tutorial_2d.rst

 where the ``weight`` defines the weighting of the constraint.
 The default is 1, which is what the binding for the element points is set to.
-The higher this number the closer the resultant fit will met its contraint.
+The higher this number the closer the resultant fit will met its constraint.

 .. warning::